 It’s also great when we see that candidates are willing to get stuck in and put their hand up to get involved.

-We’ve partnered with BPP University Law School to offer our future trainees a comprehensive suite of preparation courses to give them the best opportunity to complete the SQE assessments.
-Our law graduates will complete the preparation courses before sitting the SQE1 and SQE2 assessments the year prior to their training contract start date.
-Once they’ve sat the SQE2 assessment they’ll join the firm for their qualifying work experience.
+We've partnered with BPP University to offer our future trainees a comprehensive suite of preparation courses to give them the best opportunity to complete the SQE assessments.
+Our law graduates will complete the preparation courses and SQE1 and 2 assessments the year prior to their start date, and once the SQE2 assessment has been taken, will join the firm for their qualifying work experience (QWE) period.
+All non-law graduates will complete the law conversion course before joining the rest of their cohort on the SQE preparation courses.
+For all graduates the SQE is an LLM awarded course.

 Diversity and inclusion remain at the top of our agenda as a firm.
 We recognise the importance of nurturing an inclusive culture to help us attract, retain and enable our people to be the best they can be.
 We understand that people shouldn’t be excluded from the profession due to their background or identity, and that diverse firms are more innovative and agile.

-In terms of our early careers process, we use a contextual recruitment system which helps us to identify the best talent by providing us with context regarding the background by which students have achieved their grades.
-For example, it considers factors such as whether they’ve had time in care, whether they were eligible for free school meals, candidates’ postcodes, whether they’ve had excessive work during term time and whether they have additional caring responsibilities.
+In terms of our early careers process, we use a contextual recruitment system that helps us to identify the best talent by providing us with context regarding the background by which students have achieved their grades.
+It considers factors such as whether applicants had time in care, were eligible for free school meals, their postcodes, whether they’ve had excessive work during term time and whether they have additional caring responsibilities.
 We believe that by identifying these factors we’ll in turn identify candidates who are resilient, hardworking and have the ability to thrive at Addleshaw Goddard.

-We’ve also introduced blind recruitment at the application stage to help reduce the impact of unconscious bias.
-The second part of our recruitment process is a voice interview rather than a video interview.
-We decided to introduce a voice interview because we understand that some people might be uncomfortable appearing on video or may not have the necessary facilities at home to undertake a professional interview – we want to ensure that these people aren’t excluded and can fully take part in the recruitment process.
+We also run blind recruitment at the application stage to help reduce the impact of unconscious bias.
+Included in our recruitment process is a voice interview rather than a video interview.
+We decided to introduce a voice interview because we understand that some people are uncomfortable appearing on video or may not have the necessary facilities at home to undertake a professional interview – we want to ensure that these people aren’t excluded and can fully take part in the recruitment process.
 We also provide unconscious bias training for our recruitment assessors to further reduce the impact of unconscious bias.

 In addition to the above, we encourage candidates to share with us any requirements they might need for interview so that we can make the requisite workplace adjustments as we believe everyone should be on a level playing field.

 Beyond that, we have various employee networks at the firm.
-The Vine is our women’s network, OpenAG is our LGBTQ+ network, AG Embrace is our race and ethnicity network, and the Ability Forum is our disability and carers’ network.
+The Vine is our women’s network, OpenAG is our LGBTQ+ network, AG Embrace is our race and ethnicity network, the Ability Forum is our disability and carers’ network as well as our Jewish Network, Muslim Network and Social Mobility Network.
 These networks provide an opportunity for people to come together whether they’re part of the specific communities or an ally.
-The networks help to develop the firm’s culture and are incredibly active in terms of the events they host – for example, AG Embrace just celebrated South Asian Heritage Month by running a range of events for all colleagues, both virtually and in person.
+The networks help to develop the firm’s culture and are incredibly active in terms of the events they host.

 An assessment centre forms part of our recruitment process.
-The first stage is to submit an online application form – candidates who are successful will be invited to complete a voice interview.
-Those who are successful following the voice interview will then be invited to attend an assessment centre with us.
+The first stage is to submit a short online application form and from there candidates will be invited to complete a critical thinking test.
+We provide access to a full suite of practice tests that candidates can use to prepare for the critical thinking test.
+Those who are successful will be invited to undertake a voice interview and those who move forward in the process from there will be invited to attend an assessment centre with us.